stralsi/nature-of-code/README.md

 nature-of-code
 ==============

-The coding I do while reading the "Nature of code" book, by Daniel Shiffman The book can be found here: http://natureofcode.com/
+The coding I do while reading the "Nature of code" book, by Daniel Shiffman.

+The book can be found here: http://natureofcode.com/